Is Vegan Gluten Free? What You Need to Know From a Dietitian

 Well, simply put, you’d be left with a 100% plant based diet that excludes gluten.

-That means you can eat gluten free veggies, fruits, nuts, seeds, and starches that are gluten free.
+That means you can eat gluten free veggies, fruits, nuts, and starches that are gluten free.

 You would need to avoid foods like wheat, rye, barley, triticale, gluten containing oats, and gluten flour or “steaks,” or any foods that contain contain these ingredients.